SUS32A7/Za/Captcha_Report.md

 Promise {<pending>}
 ```
-At this foint r doesnt have arg in it
+At this point r doesnt have arg in it

 Fifth call is
 ```js